Jimasaur/simple-suno-bot/clean_export/INSTRUCTIONS.md

-# Simple Suno Bot - Raspberry Pi Setup Guide
+# Synesthesia - Raspberry Pi Setup Guide

 This folder contains everything you need to run the bot on your Raspberry Pi (or any other server), except for the sensitive `.env` file and the `node_modules` which you will install there.